NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/R2DTool/ASD.rst

 Users should switch the viewing panel with the **component selection panel** and select the assets they want to analyze in the **Asset Selection Filtering** box.
 The selected assets can be visualized in the **VIZ** panel.

+.. note:: The outputs of the BRIALS Transportation tool use the default units of the inventory databse described in :numref:`lbl-BrailsTransportation`.
+Users need to convert the units to those defined in the :ref:`General Information <lblGI>` panel before loading the units to this Asset panel.

 .. literalinclude:: figures/R2DGeoJSONInputExampleTransport.json
    :language: json